 Achieving Advanced Degrees

-Pursuing higher education after receiving an undergradauate degree is an important and life- and career- changing decision.
-Whether it's a master's degree, Ph.D., or postdoctoral work, the pursuit of an advanced degree can consume a large portion of a person's life.
+Pursuing higher education after receiving an undergraduate degree is an important and life- and career- changing decision.
+Whether it's a master's degree, Ph.D., or postdoctoral work, the pursuit of an advanced degree is a time consuming endeavor.
 For women in STEM fields, this decision is highly multifaceted.
-Many factors come into play, such as whether or not the woman in question received strong academic support or advising during her undergraduate studies.
+Many factors come into play, such as whether or not the woman received strong academic support or advising during her undergraduate studies.

-These factors also apply to men, of course, but considering that the number of women in STEM have only begun to increase fairly recently, gender clearly plays a powerful role in guiding career paths.
-Of the women interviewed for this project, it is important to note that their responses varied.
+Gender plays a powerful role in guiding career paths because men have historically had significantly more roles in STEM than women.
+Of the women interviewed for this project, it is important to note that their experiences varied.
 Dr. Parker Jones mentions an early experience with a sabotaged project as sparking her recognition of the possibility that women's reproductive health was devalued, while Dr. Burrows cites male mentorship as the push that encouraged her to achieve a Ph.D.

 I called back to Cornell to my PhD advisor and we had this little chat— very short!— because, you know, few dollars per minute to call from France.
 And so I talked to him about, you know, my plan, I was going to apply to academic jobs.
 And then he said a key thing… that made all the difference.
 He said, 'Well, I am going to assume that you are only applying to the very best chemistry departments in the US, and I will write my letter accordingly.'"